wilsontelab/genomex-mdi-tools/shared/README.md

 ## Shared component versioning

-Similar to pipelines, the version of a shared component is implicitly derived from the version of it's parent suite, i.e, setting the version of a tool suite always yields the same, specific version of the component.
+Similar to pipelines, the version of a shared component is implicitly derived from the version of its parent suite, i.e., setting the version of a tool suite always yields the same, specific version of the component.

 If your pipeline requires a specific version of an external tool suite